-- (1) The chief executive may refuse the application if- - (a) the applicant has been- - (i) convicted of a disqualifying offence; or - (ii) charged with a disqualifying offence and the charge has not been finally disposed of; or - (iii) convicted of an offence against the Act, or a corresponding law, within 5 years immediately before the application was made; or
+- (1) The chief executive may refuse the application if- - (a) the applicant has been- - (i) convicted of a disqualifying offence; or - (ii) charged with a disqualifying offence and the charge has not been finally disposed of; or - (iii) convicted of an offence, within 5 years immediately before the application was made, against-

-- (b) the applicant holds, or has held, accreditation that has been suspended or cancelled; or - (c) the chief executive is satisfied public safety is likely to be endangered if the application is approved; or - (d) the chief executive considers it necessary in the public interest. - (2) Subsection (1) does not limit the grounds on which the chief executive may refuse the application.
+- (A) the Act or a corresponding law; or - (B) the Heavy Vehicle National Law or a law of another State that corresponds to a provision of the Heavy Vehicle National Law; or - (b) the applicant holds, or has held, accreditation that has been suspended or cancelled; or - (c) the chief executive is satisfied public safety is likely to be endangered if the application is approved; or - (d) the chief executive considers it necessary in the public interest. - (2) Subsection (1) does not limit the grounds on which the chief executive may refuse the application.